Cookie Dough Footballs

 Growing up abroad, I never really understood the whole football thing.
 I watched my first Super Bowl my senior year in college, but that was only because my roommates hosted a viewing party.
 I made it through about the first quarter before I moved to a different room to watch The Proposal with a couple other football novices.
 Football < Ryan Reynolds

 I’ve come a long way since then.
 In fact, I’ve watched countless football games and even have Red Zone.
-Sure I didn’t know what it was until the husband insisted we needed it but now that I have it, I make the most of it.
+Sure I didn’t know what it was until Colin insisted we needed it but now that I have it, I make the most of it.

 A few years ago, I attempted to make little chocolate cupcakes look like footballs.
 They failed miserably but I loved the concept.
 My icing skills haven’t improved much since then but these are much easier – I promise!

 If you’re heading to (or hosting!) a Super Bowl party, make these easy mini footballs and impress everyone.
 People love cookie dough so why not take the eggless version, dip it in chocolate and decorate it on theme!

 - ¾ Cup (150g) granulated sugar

 - 1 Teaspoon vanilla extract

 - 1 ¾ Cup (218g) flour